hardik0/Video_Steganography_DCT_Psychovisual_Object_Motion/README.md

 - Add support for more codecs and container formats
 - Integrate with deep learning models for better motion detection
 - Implement adaptive block selection based on content complexity
-- Add support for AMD GPUs with ROCm
+- Add support for GPU

 ## References